ArthurLumertz/orin/python/README.md

 # Orin Framework - Python Wrapper
 This is the python wrapper available for the Orin Framework.
-It's in its infancy, so don't expect it to perform as the native version especially since it's written in python.
+It's in its infancy, so don't expect it to perform similarly the native version especially since it's written in python.

 Anyways, it basically wraps the whole framework into the python environment.